One Year MA in Acting

 Qualification

-All graduates of this course are eligible for Spotlight and Equity Membership upon graduation.
+All graduates of this course are also eligible for Spotlight and Equity Membership upon graduation.

 The Oxford School of Drama